How to get there

 One last pro-tip: Mondays are holidays for the coastal towns of El Salvador.
 Sundays are holidays for the rest of El Salvador and most things will be closed.

 This 4-day trip, including airline ticket, cost $500 (not including souvenirs, dentist trips, and alcohol)

 (If you have any questions or want to tell us if something has changed since this blog was posted, please leave a comment below!
-Also if you feel like we’ve helped you in any way, don’t forget to donate!
-Our time and advice will always be free, but also, we’d like to keep this up so anything helps!)
+If you’d like to support a small business owner in El Salvador, click donate!)